raymondkim777/AvocadoKitchen/README.md

 Although the original algorithm idea utilized clusters, this was thrown out as it was difficult to perfectly determine whether two recipes were similar/different enough to be considered the same/different cluster.
 Instead, a fully connected weighted graph was constructed, with each recipe as nodes and quantified similarity scores as edge weights.
 Whenever a recipe is selected by the algorithm, all recipes with weights larger than some standard value would have their probabilities reduced, with the reduction amount proportional to the edge weights themselves.
 A minimum standard value was used to prevent two completely distinct recipes influencing each other via negligible similarity scores.

+#### Edge Weights

-The edge weights were computed by comparing each recipe's tags, ingredients, and procedures via Natural Language Processing.
+During initialization, the edge weights were computed by comparing each recipe's tags, ingredients, and procedures via Natural Language Processing.
 For any two recipes $A$ and $B$, each of $A$'s tags and $B$'s tags were inputted into a [Korean vector-space model](https://radimrehurek.com/gensim/models/word2vec.html) to yield a similarity score between 0 and 1.
-As a basis, a similarity value over 0.25 is significant.
-Thus each similarity value was divided by 0.25 and squared, such that values over 0.25 were amplified and values below 0.25 decreased in significance.
-The sum of these values became the similarity value for two recipes' tags.
+As a basis, a similarity value over 0.25 was considered significant; thus values over 0.25 were amplified and values below 0.25 were reduced according to the formula below.

 $$TagSim_{A, B} = \sum(sim(t_a, t_b) \times \frac{1}{0.25})^2 \quad (\forall t_a \in A_{tags}, \forall t_b \in B_{tags})$$

-The same process was used to compute ingredient similarity for each recipe pair.
-As procedures were in sentences, TF-IDF was used to extract 5 keywords from procedures which was used with the above process to compute procedure similarity for each recipe pair.
+The same formula was used to compute ingredient and procedure similarity for each recipe pair (as procedures used sentences, TF-IDF was used to extract 5 keywords).
+The three similarity values were then weighted and summed to compute the final recipe correlation value.

-The three similarity values (tag, ingredient, procedure) were then weighted and summed.
-Weights were used as similar tags were more significant than similar procedures (ex. "stew" vs "blanch/boil").

 $$Sim_{A, B} = (w_1 \times TagSim_{A, B}) + (w_2 \times IngredientSim_{A, B}) + (w_3 \times ProcedureSim_{A, B})$$

+The specific weight values represent the similarity's importance, and were adjusted empirically based on testing while maintaining $w_1 \geq w_2 \geq w_3$.

+#### Recipe Filtering (Nutrition)

+After initialization, the algorithm is ready to run an arbitrary number of times until the user is satisfied with the outputted meal plan.
+We detail the specifics of each run.

+The algorithm first references the user's desired daily calorie count and budget and divides both amongst three meals.
+Calories are divided by a ratio of 3:4:5 per scientific literature, and budget uses the same ratio for convenience.

+The algorithm then filters out any recipes for each meal that fall outside a $\pm 500$ Cal or a $\pm ₩5000$ budget range.
+Additionally, the algorithm (NUTRITION ADD)

+2200 Cal daily
+20g protein each meal
+320g carbs daily

+#### Recipe Selection

+Once recipe candidates for all three meal types have been confirmed, the algorithm starts by assigning all 7 breakfasts.
+Each breakfast recipe receives a probability weight of $1$, and a recipe is selected based on the probability weights.
+Once a recipe $A$ is selected, each connected recipe $B$ with weights higher than a standard value has its probability reduced based on the formula below.
+(Here, $MaxSim$ refers to the largest edge weight in the graph.)

+$$RelSim_{A, B} = \frac{Sim_{A, B}}{MaxSim},$$
+$$P_{B} = \max (P_{B} \times (1 - RelSim_{A, B}), 0.001) \quad \forall B \in \{ B \mid RelSim_{A, B} \geq 0.25 \}$$

+A standard weight of $(0.25 \times MaxSim)$ was used to prevent unrelated recipes from influencing one another.
+Additionally, each probability has a minimum value of 0.001 to reduce excessive floating point and avoid a probability of 0, which would remove the recipe completely.

+The probabilty continually repeats until 7 recipes have been chosen for that meal type.
+The algorithm then repeats this process for the other two meal types.
+This successfully creates a nutritionally complete weekly meal plan that adheres to the user's preferred calorie/budget settings.